MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/pdf.md

 ## <a name="extracttablesfrompdfaction"></a> Extract tables from PDF

-You can extract tables that are contained in a PDF file by using the "Extract tables from PDF" action.
+You can extract tables that are contained in a PDF file by using the **Extract tables from PDF** action.
 In the action properties you can define the PDF file and the range of pages that the tables will be extracted from.
 Under the advanced action properties you can define a password in case a the PDF file is protected, define if the table has headers or not, and finally if tables that cross page margins should be merged or not.

 ### Input parameters